Sakshamgalyan/guide/docs/Dashboard.md

 - **Access:**
     - The public key is displayed in the “Public Key” section of the dashboard.
 - **Usage in Transactions:**
-    - It must be used in conjunction with the corresponding private key to validate that the data received from Paysecure is untampered.
+    - It must be used in conjunction with the corresponding private key to validate that the data received from <CompanyName/> is untampered.

 *Suggested Image Placeholder: Diagram illustrating the encryption/decryption process using the public key.*